 Documents for Public Comment

-Questions concerning the Project may be addressed to the NJDEP by email to firstname.lastname@example.org or via U.S. Mail to Mr. Dennis Reinknecht, RBD Program Manager, Engineering and Construction, Office of Rebuild by Design, 501 East State Street, Mail Code 501-01A, P.O.
+Questions concerning the Project may be addressed to the NJDEP by email to firstname.lastname@example.org or via U.S. Mail to Mr. Dennis Reinknecht, RBD Program Manager, Engineering and Construction, Bureau of Flood Resilience, 501 East State Street, Mail Code 501-01A, P.O.
 Box 420, Trenton, NJ 08625-0420.
 All comments concerning this DEIS must be submitted by April 10, 2017